- 01 Jul 2022

 - 2 Minutes to read

 Lookup, rollup, and count fields in a table use linked record fields to pull in values from one table to another.
-By default, these fields will pull in all the linked records from the other table, but you can choose to apply filters on these fields to limit what is included.
+By default, these fields will pull in all the linked records from the other table, but you can choose to apply conditions to filter on these fields to limit what is included.
 This is ideal for when you only want to show a subset of related records such as showing only pending tasks for a project or only employees with birthdays this month.